Latish705/intellicollab/learning/redis/README.md

-# Redis Integration in IntelliColab
+# Redis Integration in intellicollab

 ## Overview

-Redis is an in-memory data structure store used in IntelliColab for caching, message brokering, and implementing distributed patterns like rate limiting.
+Redis is an in-memory data structure store used in intellicollab for caching, message brokering, and implementing distributed patterns like rate limiting.
 Its high performance and versatility make it an ideal solution for these use cases in a microservices architecture.

 ## Key Use Cases